doomsday4/VSCodeExtension-LastEditor/README.md

 # Execution
 1. To add the extension to your editor and test it-
-- Save the files after coding.
+- Clone this repository to a specific location on your local machine.
 - Navigate to the root directory and run the commands-<br>*"npm run build"*<br>*"npm install --save-dev typescript"*<br>*"code ."*
 - After the last command, VS Code will open with the following extension installed.

 # Testing
 1. To test the extension, I firstly opened the very own files of this extension and saw myself as the user.
 2. Then I cloned a public github repo and tried to see it's authors.
-It worked and also showed me the when the last commit was made and by whom.
+It worked and also showed me the time when the last commit was made and by whom.

 # THANK YOU!